 Fit Any Diet: From Keto to Vegetarian

 One reason this bowl has become a go-to in my kitchen is how easy it is to adapt.
-Whether you’re keto, gluten-free, vegetarian, or tracking macros, there’s a version for you:
+Whether you’re keto, gluten-free, vegetarian, or tracking macros, there’s a version for you, including a popular keto-friendly version using cottage cheese that swaps out traditional toppings for low-carb favorites.

 Diet Type | Customization Tips |